 Depending on the hunter, you will hear arguments for both designs.
 Again, both can take elk and is going to come down to what you like best

 While these are some general guidelines picking out a fixed broadhead for elk hunting, a lot of your choice will just come down to personal preference.

 Let’s be honest.
 Elk hunting requires more preparation and more physical exertion than most other hunting in North America.
 You often have to get out in wilderness miles away from another human to have a good shot at finding these ancient animals.

 With all that goes into the hunt, the last thing you want to worry about is if your broadhead is going to take care of business.
-We listed several fixed broadheads that can get the job done, but there is one specific product that stands out to us, and that is the Solid Broadheads Legend Series acording to us it is best fixed broadhead for elk hunting.
+We listed several fixed broadheads that can get the job done, but there is one specific product that stands out to us, and that is the Solid Broadheads Legend Series acording to us it is best fixed broadhead for elk hunting in 2019.